-\textbf{Model simplification} We aimed at these goals to implement and test a \bpm{} of birds' LSO: \begin{inparaenum} \item Develop a simplified, parametric model for physical testing, with a low, appropriate number of design parameters.
-In contrast, a one-to-one replicated LSO geometry would lead to a large parameter number, which is infeasible for physical testing. \item Select model parameters according to their relevance for the LSO's physical functionality according to our hypotheses. \item Create an LSO model of appropriate size for fabrication and instrumentation. \item The ratio of volumes, material densities, and soft material stiffness were approximated on data from the literature, a common quail model~\citep{kamska20203d}, and new observations from chicken LSO~\citep{kamska_imaging_nodate}. \end{inparaenum}
+We aimed at these goals to implement and test the \bpm{} of birds' LSO: \begin{inparaenum} \item Develop a simplified, parametric model for physical testing, with a low, appropriate number of design parameters.
+In contrast, a one-to-one replicated LSO geometry would lead to a large parameter number, which is infeasible for physical testing. \item Select model parameters according to their relevance for the LSO's physical functionality according to our hypotheses. \item Create an LSO model of appropriate size for fabrication and instrumentation. \item The ratio of volumes, material densities, and soft material stiffness approximates to data from the literature. \end{inparaenum}